L3gomancer/youtube-adventure-mapper/README.md

 ### Street Fighter

+This didnt turn out very well for some reason.

 Note that the dot file for this was modified to increase the vertical node spacing and make it more readable.

-The changes were as follows:

 ```
 digraph {